Ana Martinez Rocks

 What’s the best career advice you’ve ever received?

-Her founder told her: he could train her to be an analyst at his lab, or she could get a biology degree and be an analyst anywhere — she chose to pursue the degree.
+Pursue higher education, from the start of career mentor Merrill Tindall emphasized the importance of obtaining a college degree.
+In his words, he could train me to be an analyst at his lab, or I could get a biology degree and be an analyst anywhere — she chose to pursue the degree.

 What advice would you give to young women entering your industry?

-Don’t back down; don’t apologize for existing; view mistakes as helpful signals to improve methods and systems; know you can succeed in this field.
+Don’t back down, in a field filled with experts with decades of experience, it can sometimes be difficult to introduce new ideas; arm yourself with knowledge and be ready to defend your stance; view mistakes as helpful signals to improve methods and systems; know you can succeed in this field.

 What are the biggest challenges or opportunities in your field right now?